fish-shell/fish-shell/sphinx_doc_src/index.rst

 This is the documentation for *fish*, the **f**\ riendly **i**\ nteractive **sh**\ ell.

-A shell is a software program which helps you operate your computer, such as by starting other programs. fish offers a command-line interface focused on usability and interactive use.
+A shell is a program which helps you operate your computer by starting other programs. fish offers a command-line interface focused on usability and interactive use.

 Unlike other shells, fish does not follow the POSIX standard, but still roughly belongs to the same family.